luizgdsmdev/Javascript-studies/basics/functions/intro.md

 #### Function scope and closures
 Functions are able to have access to **their own environment**, meaning that properties and methods/functions created inside their block could be invoked at any time.
 The same it's true for the **outer scope**, which could be a child function having access to the father function's properties and methods.
-Both, child and the father function also have access to the global scope.
+Both the child and the father function also have access to the global scope.
 Let's take a look at some examples:
 ````javascript
 //This is the global scope
 let globalScope = 'Global scope';